 Parents, UVA Radiology and Medical Imaging is proud to be a part of the Image Gently campaign.
 We know that children are not just little adults, and we’re working to protect our pediatric patients every day.
+We believe it is important to hold to the practice of imaging children gently.

 The Image Gently Alliance is a campaign diligently working to improve safety and effectiveness of pediatric medical imaging.
 The Alliance unites healthcare organizations that strive to image children the best they can with as little radiation as possible.